pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 Decision
 --------

-The :class:`~eventsourcing.dcb.domain.Decision` class is defined as the root of the decision class hierarchy in domain models that uses DCB.
+The :class:`~eventsourcing.domain_new.Decision` class is defined as the root of the decision class hierarchy in domain models that uses DCB.

 It represents the general notion of giving form to the settled production of new facts